spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 }
 ```

-Why are objects useful?
-With them, the structure of our data can match our
+## Why are Objects useful?

-semantic understanding of their relationships.
-This helps manage the complexity
-of keeping related data together and makes it easier to reason about the
-correctness of our programs.
+With them, the structure of our data can match our semantic understanding of their relationships.
+This helps manage the complexity of keeping related data together and makes it easier to reason about the correctness of our programs.

 ## Useful Methods